Introduction

 Enabling approvals

-Approvals are enabled by default but currently there is only one way to approve/reject updates: Slack - commands like:
+Approvals are enabled by default but currently there is only one way to approve/reject updates: Slack - bot mentions like:

 If you wish to specify a special channel for approval requests, supply SLACK_APPROVALS_CHANNEL=<approvals channel name> environment variable and then invite Keel bot to that channel.